OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/running/set_get.rst

 called as it does in the case of multiple promoted inputs that connected to `_auto_ivc`.
 However, if the user attempts to set or get the input using the promoted name, the framework *will* raise an exception if `set_input_defaults` has not been called to disambiguate the units of the promoted input.
-The reason for this difference is that in the unconnected case, the user will not generally know the name of the `_auto_ivc` output that their inputs are connected to and so will be forced to do all of their sets and gets using the promoted input name.
-In the manually connected case, the user will know the name of the connected output and can simply set and/or get using the promoted output name.
+The reason for this difference is that in the unconnected case, the framework won't know what value and units to assign to the `_auto_ivc` output if they're ambiguous.
+In the manually connected case, the value and units of the output have already been supplied by the user, and the only time that there's an ambiguity is if the user tries to access the inputs using their promoted name.

 Specifying Units
 ----------------